-One section of the SRE book from Google discusses how dashboards can answer two questions: what’s broken, and why?
+One section of the Site Reliability Engineering book from Google discusses how dashboards can answer two questions: what’s broken, and why?
 It might not seem like a big deal to some.
 If you have latency increasing on part of an application, isn’t it the engineer’s job to figure out why?
 Well, perhaps.
 We still want to provide the best possible information available.

 For example, if your customers receive an increased number of HTTP 500 errors on your site, that’s the “what,” and it should be available on the dashboard.
 The “why” would tell you that one of your dependencies crashed or a database is refusing connections.
 It’s not the complete story, but it helps your engineers get to the root of the problem faster.